kaizcodes/Pog_Engine/README.md

 <img width="833" height="683" alt="{D3F7F48C-B080-4423-9907-96503B98168F}" src="https://github.com/user-attachments/assets/2a339fdc-9839-4494-9cad-100632833451" />

+*Side note: You can put whatever you want in gallery, I added this so I could use my fanart as wallpaper while waiting for it to finish.

 ## How to use:

-If you have followed step by step, at this point everything SHOULD work.
+If you have followed step by step correctly, at this point everything SHOULD work.

 1. Drop your VOD.mp4 onto the shortcut
+2. Go to the created folder
-2. Then run **6_RunAllSteps.bat**
+3. Then run **6_RunAllSteps.bat**
-3. Watch it works
+4. Watch it works

 ## Companion tools (RECOMMENDED):
 [1 click script to import](https://github.com/kaizcodes/davinci-resolve-20-auto-scripts/tree/main/1%20Click%20Import%20%2B%20Timeline%20%2B%20SRT%20%2B%20Marker%20into%20Timeline)